Low Carbon Ready

 Summary

-UK Power Networks is developing and trialling a new fault limiting circuit breaker that is significantly smaller and more efficient than any similar device currently in use.
-The project aims to make it quicker and cheaper for distributed generation, especially Combined Heat & Power units, to connect to the network.
-This high-speed protection could allow hundreds of megawatts of low-carbon electricity sources to connect to the electricity network more safely and cheaply.
+UK Power Networks developed and trialled a new fault-limiting circuit breaker that was significantly smaller and more efficient than any similar device in use at the time.
+The project aimed to reduce the cost and time required for distributed generation, particularly Combined Heat & Power (CHP) units, to connect to the electricity network.

 What is the project about?